brusselsprouts-net/dnd/reference/homebrew_rules.md

 If you go unconscious due to dropping to 0 hitpoints, you gain a level of exhaustion.

 #### Comfortable Rest
 Normally a long rest removes 1 level of exhaustion.
-If you take a *comfortable* long rest, for example in an inn, you can lose 2 levels of exhaustion.
+If you take a *comfortable* long rest, for example in an inn, you lose 2 levels of exhaustion.

 #### Extra Effort
 You can exert yourself beyond your normal limits and the cost of gaining exhaustion.
-If you are out of uses for a class feature (fighter's action surge, monk's ki points, druid wildshape, sorcerer sorcery points, etc), you can gain 1 point of exhaustion to restore 1 charge of the feature.
+If you are out of uses for a class feature (fighter's action surge, monk's ki points, druid wildshape, sorcerer sorcery points, etc.) you can gain 1 point of exhaustion to restore 1 charge of the feature.
 For spellcasters, you can regain a spellslot by gaining 1 point of exhaustion per level of the spellslot.